 Tootle’s service is a little different to the other car buying sites on our list.

 You list your car, set a guide price, and you’ll get offers from dealers who are interested in buying your car.

 The first thing you’ll notice is that they ask a few more questions that the other car buying sites, and they also ask you to set your asking price.

-Takes a little longer to get your offer (and presumably the cash) and they don’t buy cars over 10 years old.
+They don’t buy cars over 10 years old.
 If you would like to sell one of these cars you can often go straight to your local dealer to negotiate a price.